ClementRivaille/orchestre-js/doc/api.md

 ### orchestre.disconnect(name, destination)

-Disconnect a player from all its destination or one audio node
+<p>Disconnect a player from all its destination or one audio node</p>

 **Kind**: instance method of [<code>Orchestre</code>](#Orchestre)